 Transfers: The Most Important Skill

 Most wheelchair-related injuries happen during transfers — moving from the wheelchair to a chair, bed, toilet, or car seat.
-Safe transfer technique requires: locking both wheel brakes first (always), swinging away or removing the footrests before standing, positioning the wheelchair at an angle to the destination surface, using a transfer board when needed, and having a caregiver nearby until the technique is practiced and reliable.
-A physical or occupational therapist can teach proper transfer technique in one or two sessions.
+Safe transfer technique requires: locking both wheel brakes first (always), swinging away or removing the footrests before standing, positioning the wheelchair at an angle to the destination surface (not head-on), using a transfer board when needed, and having a caregiver nearby until the technique is practiced and reliable.
+A physical or occupational therapist can teach proper transfer technique in one or two sessions — this education is far more valuable than any accessory.

 Pressure Relief

-Anyone who spends significant time in a wheelchair is at risk for pressure injuries, particularly over the tailbone, hips, and heels.
-Shifting weight every 15–30 minutes and using a quality wheelchair cushion significantly reduces this risk.
+Anyone who spends significant time in a wheelchair is at risk for pressure injuries (pressure sores), particularly over the tailbone, hips, and heels.
+Pressure relief — shifting weight off these points every 15–30 minutes — is essential.
+A quality wheelchair cushion distributes pressure more evenly than sitting directly on the sling seat.
 Ask your therapist about cushion recommendations specific to your situation.

 A wheelchair changes how you move through your home.
-Common modifications include widening doorways to at least 32 inches, adding portable ramps over thresholds, removing throw rugs, and creating 60-inch turning radius clearance.
+Common modifications include: widening doorways to at least 32 inches (36 inches preferred), adding a portable ramp over entry thresholds, removing throw rugs, rearranging furniture to create 60-inch turning radius clearance, and installing grab bars in bathrooms for transfer support.
+An occupational therapist can conduct a home evaluation and recommend the most impactful modifications.
 See our companion guides on grab bar installation and stair lifts.

 Medicare Coverage for Wheelchairs

-Medicare Part B covers manual and power wheelchairs as Durable Medical Equipment when prescribed by a physician as medically necessary and obtained from a Medicare-enrolled supplier.
-Coverage requires documentation of the medical condition, a face-to-face examination, and a detailed written order.
-Power wheelchairs additionally often require a home assessment.
+Medicare Part B covers manual and power wheelchairs as Durable Medical Equipment (DME) when prescribed by a physician as medically necessary and obtained from a Medicare-enrolled supplier.
+Coverage requires documentation of: the medical condition requiring the wheelchair, a face-to-face examination by the prescribing physician, a detailed written order, and — for power wheelchairs — often a home assessment.
 Medicare typically covers 80% of the approved amount after the Part B deductible.

 Frequently Asked Questions